-The cost of your cover depends on the amount and type of cover you have, your age, stamp duty (where applicable) and the premium rates applying to your Employer Plan.
-Premiums for cover in addition to the Standard insurance cover you receive automatically may also depend on your health at the time you applied and were accepted for the Additional cover.
+The cost of your Additional cover depends on the amount and type of cover you have, your age, stamp duty (where applicable) and the premium rates applying to your Plan.
+Premiums for cover may also depend on your health at the time you applied and were accepted for the Additional cover.

-Generally your insurance premiums are recalculated annually, unless agreed otherwise with the insurer.

-Premiums are deducted from your Super Savings -

-Corporate Accumulation account unless otherwise agreed with your employer.
+Generally your insurance premiums for Additional cover are recalculated annually, unless agreed otherwise with the insurer.
+Premiums for Additional cover are deducted from your Additional Accumulation account unless otherwise agreed with your employer.